 6. Not Paying Attention to Change the Bad/Spaghetti Code

 Your code is similar to the exercise you do in your gym or a daily workout plan.
 Every exercise has a correct way to do it and doing the exercise in a correct form makes the workout more effective.
 A similar thing happens in coding as well.
 Often programmers are lazy in making the changes in their code but sometimes avoiding it completely makes your code horrible and frustrating for other developers to work on that.

 Programmers write a lot of bad code but if you’re in the learning phase it’s always good to find the most effective way to solve the problem.
 Even experienced programmers do this and they make changes in the code, refactor the code, or optimize the code from time to time.
 Changing the code will improve your coding skill and it will make your code much better and cleaner.
 So make a habit to inspect your code, understanding the behavior of it, and thinking about writing a better solution for it.

 7. Giving up Just Right Before the Change is About to Happen

 Programming needs a lot of patience and time to learn.
 It needs discipline, focus, time, efforts, and attention from programmers.
 A lot of beginners give up right before they’re about to see the results.
 And it happens generally due to the lack of patience and frustration in programming.
-A lot of things are overwhelming in programing and when we find that we are not getting closer to become a good programmer we give up easily.
+A lot of things are overwhelming in programming and when we find that we are not getting closer to become a good programmer we give up easily.
 Every newbie programmer needs to understand that they’re not alone who is facing this problem.
 Coding is a journey and it’s completely ok in the beginning to follow the wrong strategy of learning to code.
 Better to learn from the mistakes and avoid that in the future instead of giving up on coding.